-Coronavirus: Air New Zealand could cut staff by 3700 - pilots
+Coronavirus: Air New Zealand could cut staff by 3700

-Air New Zealand could cut its workforce by as much as 3750, say the New Zealand Air Line Pilots' Association.
+Air New Zealand could cut its workforce by nearly a third as it battles to survive plunging demand for air travel.

-President Andrew Ridling said the company had told the union that based on current modelling, it will be looking to reduce employee headcount across the organisation by up to 30 per cent.
-The airline employs 12,500 staff.
+On current modelling, it will be looking to reduce staff across by up to 30 per cent.
+That would be 3750 of its 12,500 staff.

+Air New Zealand chief executive Greg Foran said the company was more severely impacted than most by the impact of the coronavirus.

+''One of the harsh realities we find ourselves facing is that we will require fewer Air New Zealanders as we move to grounding most of our international operations and paring back significantly our Tasman, Pacific Island and domestic services.''

 READ MORE: